 The work to replace analogue networks is being handled by Openreach, which has already begun turning off circuits in some areas.
-By 2023, it will stop accepting new orders for PSTN systems altogether ahead of the full switch-off in 2025.
+The next step which came in early September 2023 meant it has stopped accepting new orders for PSTN systems altogether ahead of the full switch-off in 2025.

 This will also include the switch off of Integrated Services Digital Network (ISDN), as these also rely on landline cables, even though they transmit data digitally.
 As such, anyone with a PSTN or ISDN connection will need to make plans now to move away from these solutions.

 Why are landline phones expected to be phased out in 2025?